dundi126/AI-Car-Simulator-Using-NEAT-Algorithm/README.md

-# AI Car Simulation Using Nea
+# AI Car Simulation Using NEAT Algorithm

 This project is an AI-powered car simulation using Python, the NEAT algorithm, and Pygame.
 The goal of the simulation is to demonstrate how neural networks and genetic algorithms can train a car to navigate a track autonomously.